matthijs166/battleship-coding-tournament/README.md

 ```

 # Running the game
-We got two modes to run the game:
+We have two modes to run the game:
 - Single game
 - Benchmark